stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

       Just (x, s'') -> Just (g x, s'')
 ```

-Uh oh.
+Uh-oh.
 This does not type check though:

 > Couldn't match type `a` with `b`